raghulmz/Getting_and_cleaning_data_R/Project/CodeBook.md

 ##CodeBook
 ###Getting and Cleaning Data Course Project

-Description of Variables, Data files and the working of the script `run_analysis.R.`
+Description of Variables, Data files and the working of the script `run_analysis.R`

 ###Variables in output file(s)